 The reason we have these shoes listed as the best outdoor shoes is purely because of the thick zig-zag rubber soles that these shoes utilize.
 Not only are they extremely hard wearing, they are also designed to help accommodate your legs while moving around by reducing some of the workload, making your movements less stressful on your joints and bones.
 Outdoor courts are not as consistent as a smooth indoor court, so if you play outdoors a lot and need a comfortable pair of sneaks to impress your opponents with, then we would certainly recommend these.

-One feature of the Zig Energy Ref’s that differentiates them from most other basketball shoes is the padded tongue and collar.
-Most basketball shoes are too light and flexible to feature such a luxury, but these manage to make it work.
+One feature of the Zig Energy Ref’s that differentiates them from most other shoes is the padded tongue and collar.
+Most bb shoes are too light and flexible to feature such a luxury, but these manage to make it work.
 They are perfect for everyday wearing, too.
 The traction, as you can probably expect, is incredibly good.
 The rubber zig-zag sole really helps to ‘hug’ the ground with every step, drastically improving the grip.

 Overall, the Zig Energy Ref’s are a good looking, well-rounded basketball shoe that is perfect for the casual player who needs a shoe for both indoor and outdoor.
 Do we recommend them for serious ballers and players on a more competitive level?
 Probably not.
 However, if you need something comfortable that you can wear to the court, on the court and back from the court, then definitely check these out.

 How could we talk about basketball shoes and not mention at least one pair of the iconic Air Jordan?
 The final pair of shoes in our list are a little different to the rest.
 Are they inferior?
 In a way, yes, but they are insanely cool.
 Are you willing to sacrifice a little bit of performance for a little bit of extra cool factor?
 If so, the Spike Forty is probably the shoe for you.